jtwebman/coveralls-next/README.md

 This script `bin/coveralls.js` can take standard input from any tool that emits the lcov data format (including [mocha](https://mochajs.org/)'s [LCOV reporter](https://npmjs.org/package/mocha-lcov-reporter)) and send it to coveralls.io to report your code coverage there.

-Once your app is instrumented for coverage, and building, you need to pipe the lcov output to `./node_modules/coveralls/bin/coveralls.js`.
+Once your app is instrumented for coverage, and building, you need to pipe the lcov output to `coveralls` (or `./node_modules/coveralls-next/bin/coveralls.js` if using the direct path).

 This library currently supports [Travis CI](https://travis-ci.org/) with no extra effort beyond piping the lcov output to coveralls.
 However, if you're using a different build system, there are a few **necessary** environment variables: